datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions.md

 > What is AVRO used for?

-1. Serialization and de-serialization of data so that it can be transmitted and stored while maintaining an object structure.
+1. X Serialization and de-serialization of data so that it can be transmitted and stored while maintaining an object structure.
 2. AVRO ist a file type usually specified with \*.avr and a common format for spreadsheets.
 3. AVRO is an encryption method.
 AVRO-256 is a 256-bit key standard.
 4. AVRO is a numerical type in SQL that stores a 38 digit value with 9 digit decimal representation.
 It avoids rounding errors in financial calculations.

+A is correct.
+AVRO is a serialization / de-serialization standard.
 B is not correct.
 AVRO is not a file format.
 It is a serialization method.

 > Customer wants to maintain investment in an existing Apache Spark code data pipeline.